tacowordpress/taco-theme/README.md

 # Taco Theme
 > _Always start with a shell._ | A bare theme for WordPress that uses [tacowordpress](https://github.com/tacowordpress/tacowordpress)

-Installing Taco to the theme can be done in 1 of 2 ways,
+Installing tacowordpress into the theme can be done in 1 of 2 ways,

 1. using the [taco-installer](https://github.com/tacowordpress/taco-installer), or
-2. manually installing this taco-theme by following the instructions below:
+2. manually installing this Taco Theme to a WordPress instance by following the instructions below:

 ## Manually Installing Taco Theme to a WordPress instance
+_without the taco-installer_

 ## Requirements
 * [Composer](https://getcomposer.org/)